duxsco/gentoo-installation/docs/live-cd_environment.md

 passwd root

 # Execute "vlock" without any flags first.
-# If relogin doesn't work you can switch tty and set password again.
+# If relogin doesn't work you can switch tty and set a password again.
 # If relogin succeeds execute vlock with flag "-a" to lock all tty.
 vlock -a
 ```